berndblasius/Covid19/README.md

 https://github.com/CSSEGISandData/COVID-19
 Additionally, the folder contains a file with arrival dates of the virus in different countries (calculated by the function `arrival_time` in the src-folder).

+**Results**: The folder `figures` contains some figures with analysis results.
+Further results of the analysis can be found at my [web page](https://www.staff.uni-oldenburg.de/bernd.blasius/project/corona).

 **Code**: The folder `src` contains algorithms for simulation of outbreak and analysis of data.

 ##### read_data.jl